Travel Guide for Friuli Venezia Giulia: Italy’s Secret Treasure

 The Collio Goriziano, Colli Orientale and Carso DOC’s (certified growing regions) are less than an hour’s drive apart, but offer an incredible variety of landscapes and winemaking styles.
 As with the rest of Italy, Friuli-Venezia Giulia abides by the Denominazione di Origine Controllata (DOC/DOCG) system.There are 12 DOC and 4 DOCG (Colli Orientali del Friuli Picolit, Lison, Ramandolo, and Rosazzo) and 3 IGTs (Alto Livenza, delle Venezie, and Venezia Giulia).

 Dining is equally diverse: opt for fine dining at Trattoria il Cacciatore at la Subida (their menu leans toward Slovenian and Triestine specialities like gnocchi di susine, stinco di vitello, and wild game, to name a few.
 Best way to experience it is with a multi-course tasting menu) or the rustic atmosphere of a frasca, which is a very local thing to do.
-Up in the Carso, the rocky, hilly strip between the Gulf of Trieste and Slovenia, the tradition of osmize still prevails.
+Up in the Carso, the rocky, hilly strip between the Gulf of Trieste and Slovenia, the tradition of osmize prevails.
 Follow the trail of tree branches attached to signposts at country crossroads.
+When you travel with us, we take you to places locals and we love to eat!

 While locals and visitors alike enjoy the vast wine offerings, Friulano wine is often preferred because of its taste and local roots.
 To dine in Friuli Venezia Giulia is to taste the land, the traditions, and the heart of northeastern Italy.
 Do you want to immerse yourself in the Friulian life?
 Then you cannot skip the visit to eat or drink a “taj” (as we call the glass of wine) at aperitif time.